damienmaguire/Tesla-Drive-Unit/README.md

 19/08/17 : V2 files for the Large drive unit board released.
 Same discalimer as before : untested , for educational use only.
 If you blow up your house , cat or car with this design I accept no responsibility.
 Major upgrades over the V1 :

-Three stage active filter to recover current sensor analog values from Sigma Delta encoding Variable frequency clock generator for Sigma Delta converters Buffer on IGBT drive lines
+Three stage active filter to recover current sensor analog values from Sigma Delta encoding.

+Variable frequency clock generator for Sigma Delta converters.

+Buffer on IGBT drive lines.

-All temp sensors read via a dual 4:1 multiplexer Crusie control input
+All temp sensors read via a dual 4:1 multiplexer.

+Crusie control input.

-Jumper selectable CAN or RS232 communication
+Jumper selectable CAN or RS232 communication.

 Have fun :)